pingidentity/terraform-docs/docs/configuration-promotion/configuration-promotion.md

 - GitHub Pull Request with Reviewers
 - QA Engineer reviewing configuration within the UI of an automatically deployed Ping Solution

 ## Promote and Deploy Configuration

 Once configuration changes pass review the pipeline is ready to promote those changes into a pre-production and then production environments.
 Manual configuration access should not be available in pre-production or production environments and this deployment should be automated in a similar or identical form of any other environment.
 Environments beyond QA or Test should have continuous monitoring for errors as well as acceptable performance thresholds and alerting of outages.
 There should be an incident response plan for any anomalies that may be detected.
 Notification of anomalies could trigger an automated rollback if mutation outcomes can be guaranteed.

 **Forms of deployment of approved configuration include:**

 - `terraform apply`
 - postman API collection with Newman CLI
 - collection of APIs with cURL
-- Server Profiles with `helm install` (applies only to Ping Software Docker Images)
+- Server Configuration Profiles with `helm install`, customized docker image builds (applies to Ping Software Docker Images)

-## Verify Deployed Configuration
+## Continuous Deployment Configuration Verification

-Continuous verification is an automated process to detect configuration drift by calling read APIs and validating responses against the current desired configuration to identify drift and possible paths to remediation.
+Continuous verification is an automated process to detect configuration drift by calling read (GET) APIs and validating responses against the current desired configuration to identify drift and possible paths to remediation.
 Ping Solutions may have involvement with external systems or dynamic configuration, as such, the ongoing re-verification of configuration should include testing to confirm against external configuration interference.

-**Forms of Continuous Verification include cronjobs running:**
+**Forms of Continuous Verification include cron jobs running:**

-- `terraform plan` command returning empty plan
+- `terraform plan` command returning empty plan.
+This might involve HCL that includes the Terraform `check {}` block that can provide warnings if non-managed configuration is seen to drift from defined assertions.
 - postman API collection of reads that include response verification tests
 - nodejs api test package